nitin-bommi/Login-Mechanism/README.md

 ## 💾 Update profile

 The user gets to update their profile.
 But we need a password authorization to access the edit form.
 If the user logged in using Face or Voice, he can fake the data as picture or voice recording.
 So we need password confirmation to edit the profile form.

+## 🛠 Model

+The model uses FaceNet algorithm which inputs an image retrieved from the webcam and calculates the difference between all the images in the database.
+It uses a k-NN algorithm later to find the recognize the face.